FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 Clubs and organizations are running with social distancing protocols in place as well as some virtual coordination to engage all students who are interested in participating.
 Some service opportunities and events have been modified as required and some have been postponed until it is safe to resume.

-Will students be able to order in food from local restaurants?
+Are students able to order in food from local restaurants?

-Yes, food delivery to dorms is allowed.
+Yes, contactless food delivery to dorms is allowed.
 Students are required to go outside to get their order from the driver and will have to utilize PPE.
-Brewster has worked with the local restaurants that deliver directly on practices that will minimize risk to our community, including practices that have become the norm during COVID-19 (i.e. contactless delivery).
+Brewster has worked with the local restaurants that deliver directly on practices that will minimize risk to our community, including practices that have become the norm during COVID-19.
 Brewster reserves the right to suspend any food delivery If there is a spike in cases in our greater community, or if delivery presents an additional risk to campus.

 How will classrooms be arranged to be responsive to physical distancing requirements?